XBasir/leadboxhq-homepage/README.md

 ## Development server

+First run `npm install` at the root path of the project in order to install all the project dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.